Ahmed-M2020/Occluded-Object-Detection-With-Tracking/README.md

 ## Notes

 The project uses a combination of object detection and object tracking algorithms to achieve its results.
-The object detection is done using the Haar cascade classifier, while the object tracking is done using the CAMShift algorithm.
+The object detection is done using YOLOv3 classifier, while the object tracking is done using the centroid algorithm.

 This is just a basic implementation and can be improved by using more advanced object detection and tracking algorithms for better results.